The Spunky Curl Logo

 Food & Drinks

-A vital part of the hike is nourishment.
-You'll be burning a TON of calories!
-Stick with foods that will fuel your body with the energy it requires to keep up.
-We found everything we needed at the La Bodegona grocery store, which is only a few blocks away from the OX Expeditions headquarters.
+A vital part of the journey is nourishment.
+You'll be burning a ton of calories!
+Stick with foods that will fuel your body with the energy it needs to keep up.
+We bought all of our snacks/drinks at the La Bodegona grocery store (only a few blocks away from the OX Expeditions headquarters).

 Brad and I packed the following items to share: